 About The Care Act

-The Care Act sets out the responsibilities we have for providing adult health and social care in Croydon.
+The Care Act on GOV.UK sets out the responsibilities we have for providing adult health and social care in Croydon.
 Its aim is to improve people’s independence and wellbeing.

 The act makes it clear that local authorities must provide or arrange services that help prevent people developing needs for care and support, or delay people deteriorating such that they would need ongoing care and support.